I Can't Stop 'Sense-Checking' In My Relationships

 ”

-This habit of asking others if you’re wording a personal message in the best way – or approaching a social situation compassionately – can be described as 'sense-checking'.
-Hailing from the workplace, sense-checking will likely be a regular part of your office jargon if you work in a corporate environment.
+This habit of asking others if you’re wording a personal message in the best way – or approaching a social situation compassionately – can be described as "sense-checking."
+Hailing from the workplace, sense-checking could be a regular part of your office jargon if you work in a corporate environment.

 It makes sense that sense-checking is routine in work environments.
-"It ensures all decisions and actions made by an organisation are based on accurate and reliable information," says Bryan.
-But what is it about our personal relationships that make us want to sense-check our words before sending them?
-In short: Why do we need our friends or partners to tell us we’re not being shitty human beings?
+"It ensures all decisions and actions made by an organization are based on accurate and reliable information," says Bryan.
+But what is it about our personal relationships that makes us want to sense-check our words before sending them?
+In short: Why do we need our friends or partners to tell us we’re not being shitty humans?

 For 23-year-old Shivani, who sense-checks "a lot" in her personal relationships, it’s about being reassured and validated.
-"I like to have the reassurance that I’m saying [something] in the right way so that it’s compassionate and nobody is offended or harmed at all," she says. "[Plus, your friends] validate your feelings when you ask them for their advice – if you’re in the right, obviously.
+"I like to have the reassurance that I’m saying [something] in the right way, so that it’s compassionate and nobody is offended or harmed at all," she says. "[Plus, your friends] validate your feelings when you ask them for their advice — if you’re in the right, obviously.
 If you’re wrong, then they tell you that you’re wrong."
+(If you're lucky, they tell you this in the gentlest way possible, too)

 Advertisement

-Dr Sarah Bishop is a Health and Care Professions Council (HCPC) registered clinical psychologist.
+Sarah Bishop, D.Clin.Psych, is a Health and Care Professions Council (HCPC) registered clinical psychologist.
 She points out that sense-checking can have roots in anxiety.
 "Reassurance-seeking is a common way that we try to manage our anxiety," she says.
 "When something makes us feel uncomfortable, we want that discomfort to go away."
 Cue friends telling us: "Go for it!
 You’re in the right."

 “